mesrobichaud/WeightedSinConv/README.md

 ## Training
-- hela_trainer notebook is used to train the network with or without pre-training
+1. hela_trainer notebook is used to train the network with or without pre-training
-- the stored model is then loaded to the demo or testing notebooks
+2. Open demo or testing notebooks to evaluate the model

 ## Results